-How to make a delicious vegan Pumpkin Pie or my vegan spin on the classic Thanksgiving Pumpkin Pie.
+Delicious vegan Pumpkin Pie recipe or my vegan spin on the classic Thanksgiving Pumpkin Pie.

 I used to find Pumpkin Pie to be a little anti-climatic, possibly because it is not part of my foodie heritage and to that end, many Americans are not big fans of our Christmas Pudding.